GMLC-TDC/HELICS/docs/user-guide/advanced_topics/queries.md

 ## Targets

-A target is specified, and can be one of the following.
-A federate named one of the key words is valid for the federation, but cannot be queried using the name.
+Each query must define a "target", the component in the federation that is being queried.
+The target is either specified in terms of the relationship to the querying federate (_e.g._ "broker", "core") or by name of the federation component (_e.g._  "dist_system_1_fed").
+The table below lists the valid query targets; if a federate happens to be named one of the target names listed below, it will not be queries by that name.
+For example, naming one of your brokers "broker" will prevent it being a valid target of a query by name.
+Instead, any federate that queries "broker" will end up targeting their broker.

 ```eval_rst
 +------------------------------------------+---------------------------------------------------------------------------------------+